-There are lots of ‘firsts’ when you’re a baby Barn Owl & hearing thunder is one of them.
+There are lots of firsts when you’re a baby Barn Owl and hearing thunder is one of them! *SOUND UP*

-But we, as experienced adults watching, can take a step back and we’re able to say “It’s only thunder!
+We, as adults watching, can take a step back and say “It’s just thunder!
 It’ll be OK!
-It’ll pass!”
-For the owl, probably the only thing that’ll make the thunder less & less disturbing is when it comes again & again until over time it learns that, while the thunder itself does no harm, it’s a usually good idea not to fly out any time soon or risk getting wet.
+It’ll pass!”.
+But for this baby owl, probably the only thing that’ll make the thunder less frightening is for it to come again & again until eventually it works out that while the thunder itself does no harm, it’s a probably best not to fly out any time soon or risk the consequences of getting wet.

 I don’t mind saying that thunder still makes me jump and sometimes triggers goosebumps as a physical reaction.
 But, it’s waiting for the next rumble that’s the worst bit and then counting to see how far away the storm might be.
 Is it getting closer or moving away?
 Stressful stuff.

 Being an intelligent person, you’ll have already drawn the parallel here of the ongoing coronavirus measures and activities being our very own ‘rumbling thunder’.
 Many teachers/leaders will have virtual scratch marks from trying to reach in and help families over the last year with each passing rumble, despite bending over backwards, to make things right.
 It’s hardly surprising that many Heads are so constantly braced waiting for the next change in direction.
 Some people have been dealing with complete tragedy and the marks left by that are unlikely to fade in their lifetime.